 Once you buy your bulk items, your battle is halfway won!
-But--and this is where I sometimes fall down on the job--you need to store your bulk goods properly to really declare victory.
+But--and this is where I sometimes fall down on the job--you need to store your bulk snacks and goods properly to really declare victory.
 Keeping them in their bags isn't ideal, as plastic bags are thin and can rip (plus they're hard to stack).
 If you use cloth bags, you'll want to wash and store them for your next shopping trip.
 So set aside hard-sided plastic or glass containers that are large enough for your items and transfer them right away.
 I find using a wide-mouthed canning funnel can make this a quick and mess-free process.

 Again, I must exhort you to label your items, even if you think you'll remember later.
 Baking soda and baking powder look a lot alike, as do many flours and ground spices.
 Write down the date, while you're at it!

 Finally, be aware of each item's temperature needs.
 Dry pasta and beans are fine in your pantry.
 Store perishable foods like whole grains, cornmeal and coconut flour in the refrigerator or freezer to keep them from going rancid (or attracting insects).